-As we ushered in the New Year, The World was making Resolutions on staying Healthier, Getting rid of certain Habits and adopting others whilst adjusting accordingly, But as a Founder and a Creative, first thing on my New Year’s Resolution list was making Branding a first priority for 2013.
+As we ushered in the New Year, The World was making Resolutions on staying Healthier, Getting rid of certain Habits and adopting others whilst adjusting so, but as a founder and a creative, first thing on my New Year’s resolution list was making branding a first priority for 2013.

-Defined as a “Name, Term, Sign, Symbol or Design, or a combination of them intended to identify the goods and services of one seller or group of sellers and to differentiate them from other sellers” by the American Marketing Association (AMA).
-I myself agree to calling it a combination of all the above.
+Defined as a “Name, Term, Sign, Symbol or Design”, or a combination of them intended to find the goods and services of one seller or group of sellers and to differentiate them from other sellers” by the American Marketing Association (AMA).
+I agree to calling it a combination of all the above.

 So why Branding?